ElzaJose/TDK-RDKServiceDocs/SystemAudioPlayer.md

 <a name="method.PlayBuffer"></a>
 ## PlayBuffer<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API buffers the audio playback on the specified player.
+This method buffers the audio playback on the specified player.
 It requires a unique digit identifier for a player instance and the size of the buffer.
+The method is designed to enhance the audio playback experience by buffering the audio data before playing it.

-The method triggers the [OnSAPEvents](#event.OnSAPEvents)
+This method triggers the [OnSAPEvents](#event.OnSAPEvents)

 ### Parameters